Patient Complaint & Grievance Policy

 - Complaints, including grievances, regarding HIPAA privacy concerns shall be referred to the VP for Audit and Compliance/Privacy Officer who will determine their involvement in the investigation.

-For these exceptions, an Acknowledgment will be communicated by Patient Relations to the patient or their representative within seven days of receipt.
+For these exceptions, an Acknowledgement will be sent by Patient Relations to the patient or their representative within seven days of receipt.
 The Acknowledgment will inform the patient or their representative of the referral to Department/Point of Contact and that they will receive a written response within 30 days.

-The Chief Patient Experience Officer has oversight responsibility.
-The Director of Patient Relations is responsible for the daily operation and subsequent revisions to this policy and procedure.
+The Chief Patient Experience Officer has oversight responsibility for the flow of information to the Virtual Patient Safety Group.
+The Director of Patient Relations is responsible for the daily operations of the program and for making recommendations for subsequent revisions to this policy and procedure.

-The purpose of this policy is to describe appropriate handling of complaints, including grievances, received from patients or patient's representatives (i.e. family members, significant others, visitors, etc.).
+The purpose of this policy is to describe appropriate handling of complaints, including grievances, received from patients or patients’ representatives (e.g., family members, significant others, visitors).

 Policy Scope and Applicability